READ THIS

 The earn rate drifted

-The target of $0.50/GB has compressed to roughly $0.10/GB: traffic grew about 4x, HNT issuance stayed fixed, and the token price more than halved.
+The protocol rate of $0.50/GB was unsustainable based on carrier paid rates: traffic grew about 4x, HNT issuance stayed fixed, and the token price more than halved.
 Earnings need to anchor to what carriers actually pay, not an outdated target.

 The earn rate drifted

-The target of $0.50/GB has compressed to roughly $0.10/GB: traffic grew about 4x, HNT issuance stayed fixed, and the token price more than halved.
+The protocol rate of $0.50/GB was unsustainable based on carrier paid rates: traffic grew about 4x, HNT issuance stayed fixed, and the token price more than halved.
 Earnings need to anchor to what carriers actually pay, not an outdated target.

 The earn rate drifted

-The target of $0.50/GB has compressed to roughly $0.10/GB: traffic grew about 4x, HNT issuance stayed fixed, and the token price more than halved.
+The protocol rate of $0.50/GB was unsustainable based on carrier paid rates: traffic grew about 4x, HNT issuance stayed fixed, and the token price more than halved.
 Earnings need to anchor to what carriers actually pay, not an outdated target.

 Proof of Coverage did its job